-Each one consists of 3 jigsaw pieces,and they're all made of 1cm thick sandwich plywood.
+Each figure consists of 3 jigsaw pieces,and they're all made of 1cm thick sandwich plywood.

 The artwork is uncredited,but it'll strike a chord with anyone familiar with the Camberwick books produced by Dean & Sons,because this particular artist's work features quite heavily.

-Not sure about the interior packaging either,because there was probably some sort of pre-formed insert to keep them more firmly in place than the ones above.
+And I think the box shown is incomplete.As there was probably some sort of pre-formed insert to keep them more firmly in place.

-Whilst they made other toys,Philmar's bread & butter products were the standard,lay-flat jigsaws we're all familiar with.
+Whilst they did make other toys,Philmar's bread & butter products were the standard,lay-flat jigsaws we're all familiar with.

 So this variation must've seemed like a business no-brainer,as it was different enough to market seperately,yet still fundementally a jigsaw that didn't require large amounts of money to be spent on things like re-tooling.

-And when you launch on the back of 2 hugely successful tv series like Camberwick & the Magic Roundabout,and the product still doesn't do well enough to be rolled-out then you know you've got a turkey on your hands !
+But when you launch on the back of 2 hugely successful tv series like Camberwick & the Magic Roundabout,and the concept still doesn't do well enough to be rolled-out then you know there's a problem.

-The figures require a fair amount of coaxing just to stand-up,nevermind stay up.
+The figures require a fair amount of coaxing just to stand-up,nevermind actually stay up.

-The bases are insufficiently wide,the figures are top heavy and the pieces are too loose a fit to give them stability.
+As the bases are insufficiently wide,the figures too top heavy and the pieces far too loose a fit to give them any stability.